-So far, in our quest for longevity and good health, we’ve discussed conventional solutions like eating a healthy diet and doing the right amount of the core kinds of exercise.
+So far, in our quest for longevity and good health, we’ve discussed conventional solutions like eating a 1 and doing the right amount of the 2.
 However, unconventional and somewhat strange tricks can also increase your health.
 Here are four weird tricks to extend life:

 1. Eat hot peppers

-On the other hand, if hot spicy isn’t for you, the Iran study also showed extended life benefits from turmeric, saffron, and black pepper (although cinnamon did not show a benefit).4
+On the other hand, if hot spicy isn’t for you, the Iran study also showed extended life benefits from turmeric, saffron, and black pepper (although cinnamon did not show a benefit).6

 2. Take care of your teeth

 Believe it or not, good dental care can also help extend your life.
-Poor oral health is linked to an increased risk of heart disease5, stroke6, and dementia.7 In 2011, the Journal of Aging Research published a study on the benefits of daily tooth brushing, flossing, and annual dentist appointments.
+Poor oral health is linked to an increased risk of heart disease7, stroke8, and dementia.9 In 2011, the Journal of Aging Research published a study on the benefits of daily tooth brushing, flossing, and annual dentist appointments.
 Brushing your teeth reduced premature death by 26%, but interestingly, only for night brushing — morning or afternoon brushing did not affect longevity.
 This may be due to the overnight reduction in saliva, which can be a boon to bacteria.

 3. Take glucosamine

-Although glucosamine is often sold along with chondroitin in the same tablet, adding it doesn’t seem to increase the benefit, so it may be best to take the glucosamine alone.11
+Although glucosamine is often sold along with chondroitin in the same tablet, adding it doesn’t seem to increase the benefit, so it may be best to take the glucosamine alone.13